 (e) Setting trial or hearing dates in the Traffic Division:

-(1) The police officer shall not issue a court date at the time of arrest.
+(1) Electronic citations immediately issue a court date, denoted on the printed ticket.
+When a hand-written citation is issued, the police officer shall not issue a court date at the time of arrest.
 At the time of arrest, the officer shall affix to the defendant's copy of the ticket a preprinted sticker and indicate thereon whether the defendant

 may pay a fine by mail or must appear in court.
-The officer will advise the defendant that the defendant will receive a notice from the Clerk of Court advising the defendant of the officer's court date.
+For hand-written citations, the officer will advise the defendant that the defendant will receive a notice from the Clerk of Court advising the defendant of the officer's court date.
+For electronic citations, the officer will advise the defendant no court date notice will be sent, since the court date is printed on the citation.
 The Clerk of Court shall supply sufficient quantities

 of the aforesaid preprinted stickers to each police department.
 If the officer indicates on the ticket that the defendant may pay a fine by mail, the police officer shall also inform the defendant that the defendant has fifteen (15) days in which

 to pay the statutory penalty, either by mail or in person.
 This shall be accomplished by providing the defendant with an envelope with complete instructions imprinted.
 If the defendant fails to satisfy the ticket within the prescribed period, it shall

 be assumed that the defendant wishes to appear in court and for hand-written citations, the next available court date for the particular shall be assigned by the Clerk from the predetermined schedule.
 A given number of cases shall be scheduled for each session, and when that